cell-labs/cell-script/SPEC.md

 TypeName  = identifier | QualifiedIdent .
 TypeArgs  = "[" TypeList [ "," ] "]" .
 TypeList  = Type { "," Type } .
-TypeLit   = VectorType | TableType | FunctionType .
+TypeLit   = SliceType | TableType | FunctionType .
 ```

 The language predeclares certain type names.
 Others are introduced with type declarations or type parameter lists.
-Composite types—vector, table, function types—may be constructed using type literals.
+Composite types—slice, table, function types—may be constructed using type literals.

 Predeclared types, defined types, and type parameters are called named types.
 An alias denotes a named type if the type given in the alias declaration is a named type.